Fairfield, Washington

 Fairfield is a town in Spokane County, Washington, United States.
-The population was 612 at the 2010 census.
+The population was 589 at the 2020 census.

 History

 In 1888, E.H.
-Morrison named Fairfield after a town his wife lived in "of that name in the East."
+Morrison named Fairfield after a town his wife lived in "of that name in the East".
 Fairfield was officially incorporated on March 3, 1905.

 Flag Day

-Fairfield is known for its long-history celebrating Flag Day.
-In 2010, the town described itself as the "first city in all of the U.S. to celebrate Flag Day for 100 years."
+Fairfield is known for its long history celebrating Flag Day.
+In 2010, the town described itself as the "first city in all of the U.S. to celebrate Flag Day for 100 years".
 In the morning, there is a Fun Run at 7:00, followed by the official Flag Day parade down Main Street at approximately 10:30.
-Throughout the day, there are fun games, booths, and a beer garden that's open all day.
+Throughout the day, there are fun games and booths and a beer garden that's open all day.